5 creative marketing ideas for clinics in 2025

 Other tools like SEMrush does suggest some use of paid search ads, and usually can offer the overview if you are willing to fork over the about $300/month it costs for this extra feature.

-The patients might have some things they’d like to look up before committing or they might simply not be aware which exact type of physician they help need from — something I like to think a lot of clinics are underestimating.
+The patients might have some things they’d like to look up before committing or they might simply not be aware of which exact type of physician they need help from — something I like to think a lot of clinics are underestimating.

 Finally, I’d like to point out that there are rarely any secrets on digital channels.
 They are quite transparent and if you’d like to hide your most effective channels from competitors, one way to do it is to drive traffic using the most expected channels to mask the real high performing channels, which might not be digital at all.